canal874/sticky-sprites/README.md

 Just type 'npm run cleanstart' on the project root directory.

-'clean start' copies required files from html/ to dist/ .
-After that you can type 'npm start' to run app.
+'cleanstart' copies required files from html/ to dist/ and starts app.
+After that you can type 'npm start' to start app.

 # Build installer